3dreamengine/3DreamEngine/README.md

 	mergeObjects         -- merge all object into one

 --the name of the object (set by "o" inside .obj, in blender it is the name of the vertex data inside an object) can contain information:
---  if it contains REMOVE, it will not be used.
-Their use can be frames, particle emitters, helper objects, ...)
 --  if it contains POS it puts it into the positions table for manual use and skips loading.
 Positions contain the position (x, y, z), its averge radius from its origin as size and the name (everything behind POS+1, but stops at a dot to exlude numberings)

 --required for loading textures, 3do files, ...